ModelEarth/localsite/start/README.md

 Also clone the <a href='https://github.com/modelearth/io/'>io repo</a> into the same webroot to include the input-output widgets.
 [Learn more](../../../io/charts/)

 Also clone the <a href='https://github.com/modelearth/apps/'>apps repo</a> if you are making a custom page.

+To redirect into a repo, you can place an index.html file in your webroot with the following:

+	<script language="JavaScript">window.location="localsite/"</script>

 ## 4. Deploy your updates